J-Alexander99/LibraryOfAlexander/HsrMetaScrape/README.md

 ### No data extracted
 - Check your internet connection
 - Verify Prydwen.gg is accessible
-- The website structure may have changed (check HTML)
+- The website structure may have changed - check if div classes like `custom-tier tier-0` still exist

 ### Missing characters
 - Some characters may not be rated yet
 - Check the website manually to confirm

-### Incorrect names
+### Different tier counts than expected
-- Check the `debug_links.py` script to see raw data
+- The scraper uses the div class structure (`tier-0`, `tier-05`, etc.)
-- May need to update the name cleaning logic
+- Verify the HTML structure hasn't changed using browser dev tools

 ## Credits